nsbgn/thumbledore/README.md

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
 -   **Easy to remember.** There is only one additional layer for symbols, plus one for navigation/function keys.
--   **Enables graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
+-   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
+-   **Progressive learning.** You don't have to learn everything all at once --- or ever.
+Start with just the symbol layer, assigned to `altgr`.
+-   **One-handed control.** The number pad can be controlled with just the right hand.
+Arrow keys, and window controls that would reasonably complement mouse actions, can be controlled with exclusively your left hand.
+    (If your left hand is dominant, you may want to mirror the symbol and function layers.)

 The *power keys* are controlled with your two thumbs.
 Their location depends on what's convenient based on your keyboard, your hands, and